 - To provide for resiliency and capacity new pair of Riverbed Interceptor (INT9600) configured to load balance traffic to new pair of Riverbed Steelheads 7070L.

-- Standardised and baselined the optimisation policy of Riverbed steelheads in customer network based on the application in used within network.
+- Unitedgrids consultant then worked on standardising and baselining optimisation policy of Riverbed steelheads in customer network based on the application in used within network.

 - These policies were then rolled out to all Steelhead within customer’s network.